Easy Saffron Pork Wellington Recipe for a Fancy At-Home Dinner

 Layer on the risotto, followed by the onions and the pork, then top the pork with more risotto and onions.
 Wrap the pork in the pastry tightly and tuck all the seams together on the bottom.
 There should be no risotto or pork showing through the pastry.

-One of the most important steps to help the pork wellingtons keep there shapes is to wrap them tightly in plastic wrap and then chill for about an hour to help everything ‘set’ together and firm up the pastry.
+One of the most important steps to help the pork wellingtons keep their shapes is to wrap them tightly in plastic wrap and then chill for about an hour to help everything ‘set’ together and firm up the pastry.

 You can also make the pork wellingtons a day ahead of time, as long as they are properly chilled!